haplo/blog.fidelramos.net/src/content/personal/2024-01-01_new_years_resolutions.md

 - I feel that some friends have left me aside because of my ideologies.
 I can't be sure but it saddens me to think this is the case.

-I will try to dedicate my efforts to worthwhile friendships, who show me that they respect me and that they care about me as much as they do to me.
+I will try to focus my efforts on worthwhile friendships, who show me respect and that they care about me as much as I do about them.
 No hard feelings, life changes and is complicated for everyone.

 ## Consulting